Scheme Rules, Regulations, Complaints and Appeals:

-12. Should a client wish to make a complaint against the service offered by any member of the URS Holdings, they should, in the first instance, write to the Schemes Manager at the appropriate URS Holdings member Head Office.
-The contact addresses can be found on the URS Holdings website at www.urs-holdings.com
+12. Should a client or other third party wish to make a complaint or provide adverse feedback against the service offered by any member of the URS Holdings, they may, in the first instance, write to the Schemes Manager at the appropriate URS Holdings member Head Office.
+The contact addresses can be found on the URS Holdings website at www.urs-holdings.com.

 All complaints shall be duly recorded and reviewed, any corrective action thought necessary shall be communicated to the complainant, within a reasonable time-frame.
 Should the action not be considered sufficient, the complainant should write to the Head Office, but mark the correspondence for the attention of the Independent Certification Board (ICB).

 Following the ICBs review of the matter, any actions considered necessary shall, once again be communicated to the complainant.
-If the above action is still not considered satisfactory, the complainant should address his/her concerns to the relevant URS Holdings members Accreditation Body (e.g. UKAS, SMMT (for ISO/TS 16949), NABCB, etc.).
+If the above action is still not considered satisfactory, the complainant should address his/her concerns to the relevant URS Holdings members Accreditation Body (e.g. UKAS, SMMT (for IATF 16949), NABCB, etc.).
 Links to the Accreditation Bodies are available on the URS Holdings member websites - https://urs-holdings.com/accreditations.

 i) List of Registered Organizations